-Sibelius began life in 1993 as an application for the Acorn Archimedes computer - it was an instant hit and has since become perhaps the most popular scorewriting program of them all.
+Sibelius began life in 1993 as an application for the Acorn Archimedes computer - it was an instant hit and has since become perhaps the most popular scorewriting and music notation program of them all.

 The latest version for PC and Mac makes a very serious first impression, with a 140-page handbook to prime you on the basics, and a mighty reference tome of 700-plus pages.